Merry Christmas! How your Junglück team celebrates

 Lotte (International): "My father loves Christmas and thinks about a delicious Christmas menu weeks (months) in advance.
 He used to print out the menu neatly for everyone and put it on the table as a small menu.
 Last year, he sent it to everyone as a document in the Whatsapp family group to save paper."

 Kim (Customer Care): "Another little anecdote: Because of my birthday on 23.12, I used to be very sad that I never celebrated a "real" birthday, as everything was always under the cover of the following day.
 Friends and family usually didn't have time on that day and there was never a real birthday feeling.
 My parents noticed this and since then the house has only been decorated and the tree put up on December 24th.
 P.S.: Nowadays, I don't see it that way anymore & we often decorate the tree several days before Christmas Eve.
-In the past, however, it was a real disaster in my eyes."
+But it used to be a real disaster in my eyes."

 Hannah (CSR Management): "To make unwrapping presents a bit more exciting, we've been rolling the dice for presents ever since I was little.
 Whoever rolls a 6 gets to unwrap.
 Last year it got out of hand and we extended the whole thing to games of skill: only those who completed a certain task were allowed to unwrap a present.
 The whole thing became even more fun with a few glasses of wine."